Call for submissions

 The research paper presentations and the workshops focus on involving students, and on encouraging the publication of high-quality, thorough, research papers by students/young researchers.
 To this end, the School has a three-phase review process for submitted papers.
-In the first phase, short abstracts are submitted.
-Papers within the scope of the Call are selected for presentation at the School.
-The full papers are submitted before the Summer School takes place and they appear in the (unreviewed) pre-proceedings.
+In the first phase, submissions are short abstracts .
+Submissions within the scope of the call are selected for presentation at the School.
+For accepted submissions, the full papers of up to 16 pages in length in Springer LNCS format are to be submitted before the Summer School takes place and they appear in the (unreviewed) pre-proceedings.
 In a second review phase, the full papers are reviewed soon after the Summer School.
 The students are invited to resubmit their full papers, after they have revised them based on two sets of feedback: the discussions that took place at the Summer School, as well as a formal written review by programme committee members.
-In the third review phase, after the full papers are resubmitted, they are reviewed again for inclusion in the School’s proceedings which will be published by Springer.
+In the third review phase, after the full papers are resubmitted, they are reviewed again for inclusion in the School’s proceedings, which will be published by Springer.

 Submissions by senior researchers and participants in European, national, or regional/community research projects are also very welcome, and are generally published in a separate section of the book volume.

 Call for Tutorials and Workshops